meteor/meteor/content/data-loading.md

   We do this for the same reason we subscribe in the template in the first place -- to avoid action at a distance and to make it easier to understand where data comes from.
 A common pattern is to fetch the data in a parent template, and then pass it into a "pure" child template, as we'll see in in the {% post_link ui-ux "UI/UX Article"%}.

   Note that there are some exceptions to this second rule.
-A common one is `Meteor.user()`---although this is strictly speaking subscribed to (automatically usually), it's typically over-complicated to pass it through the template heirarchy as an argument to each template (although you could do this if you want to be "pure" about everything).
+A common one is `Meteor.user()`---although this is strictly speaking subscribed to (automatically usually), it's typically over-complicated to pass it through the template heirarchy as an argument to each template.
+Although you could do this if you want to be "pure" about everything, and it's best not to use it in too many places as it makes templates harder to test.

   A second exception is sometimes in Blaze when you want to be more performant by controlling re-renderings.
 As an example in the Todos example application, although we subscribe to the `lists/todos` publication in the `listShowPage`, we don't actually fetch the todos further down the template heirarchy, in order to avoid the todos rendering too much when properties of the list change.

 ### Global subscriptions

-One place where you might be tempted to not subscribe to a subscription is when it accesses data that you know you *always* need.
+One place where you might be tempted to not subscribe inside a template is when it accesses data that you know you *always* need.
 For instance, a subscription to extra fields on the user object (see the {% post_link accounts "Accounts Article" %}) that you need on every screen of your app.

 However, it's generally a good idea to use a layout template (which you wrap all your templates in) to subscribe to this subscription anyway.
 It's better to be consistent about such things, and it makes for a more flexible system if you ever decide you have a screen that *doesn't* need that data.